 Mixing bowls: Look for glass or metal mixing bowls in various sizes.
 Plastic bowls hold odors, are harder to keep clean and can bend out of shape.

-Colander and salad spinner: A colander is perfect for draining pasta, washing fruits and vegetables, and for sorting and rinsing legumes such as lentils and beans.
-Colanders can also be substituted for salad spinners to dry lettuce and other leafy green vegetables.
+Strainer and salad spinner: A strainer is perfect for draining pasta, washing fruits and vegetables, and for sorting and rinsing legumes such as lentils and beans.
+Strainers also can be substituted for salad spinners to dry lettuce and other leafy green vegetables.

 High-quality knives: Start with a paring knife, small and medium chef's or Santoku knives, and a serrated knife.
 Don't forget to buy a sharpener.